From Knowledge to Action: Crafting Your Financial Future (Building Wealth in Canada)

 Starting a Business: TMU Resources for Entrepreneurs 🚀

 Got a big idea but don’t know where to start?
-Whether you’re an aspiring entrepreneur, a startup founder, an artist, or a creator, this workshop will introduce you to the resources and spaces available to you at TMU Libraries and beyond.
+Whether you’re an aspiring entrepreneur, a startup founder, an artist, a creator, an intrapreneur, or a student interested in learning more about entrepreneurship, this workshop will introduce you to the resources and spaces available to you at TMU Libraries and beyond.

 In this workshop, you will learn about: